Assaffal P. Alian

-Assaffal bin P. Alian is a Malaysian politician who has served as Member of the Sabah State Legislative Assembly (MLA) for Tungku since May 2018.
+Assaffal P. Alian (born Assaffal @ Samsul Kamal bin P. Alian; 27 November 1964) is a Malaysian politician who has served as Member of the Sabah State Legislative Assembly (MLA) for Tungku since May 2018.
 He served as the State Assistant Minister of Tourism, Culture and Environment of Sabah in the Heritage Party (WARISAN) state administration under former Chief Minister Shafie Apdal and Minister Christina Liew Chin Jin from May 2018 to the collapse of the WARISAN state administration in September 2020.
-He is a member of WARISAN.